artisticLogicMK/timelydiff/README.md

 <br>

-### License
-TimelyDiff is released under the **MIT License**.

-<br>

 ### Contribution
 Contributions are welcome and appreciated!
 If you have an idea for an improvement or a bug fix, please feel free to open an issue or submit a pull request.
 Before submitting a pull request, please ensure that your code follows the existing code style and has been thoroughly tested.
 Thank you for helping to make TimelyDiff even better!

+<br>

+### License
+TimelyDiff is released under the **[MIT License](https://opensource.org/license/mit/)**.